 In Plato’s dialogues, he seeks to distinguish between the observable objects and the Form of that object.
 Specifically, he focuses on the objects that appear beautiful and the Form of beauty which allows the beautiful objects to receive their characteristics.
 In the ladder of love, we will see the ascension from the object of beauty in the physical world to the Form of beauty.

 Diotima, prophetess and philosopher, begins by pointing out that it is human nature to love the good and desire good things to be our forever.
-Beauty inspires human beings to “reproduce” and mitigate this desire for a kind of transcendence and our mortality.
+Beauty inspires human beings to “reproduce” and mitigate this desire for a kind of transcendence of our mortality.
 For Diotima, reproduction can be understood as “giving birth to something new”; birth to wisdom and virtue.
 Thus, to know the Form of Beauty, beauty itself, one must ascend the ladder of love.

 First, a person’s physical beauty draws the lover in, and the beloved represents beauty itself in the lovers’ eyes.
 This allows us to have discussions about what we believe is beautiful and provide personal accounts of it.
 One effect of this is that the lover finds the same beauty the beloved holds in many others; if something is beautiful, there must be more accounts of it.